 The objective of the study by Liu and Whinston is to propose a new framework for routing autonomous vehicles.
 Speciﬁcally, inspired by the previous works on Bayesian persuasion and information design (Kamenica and Gentzkow 2011; Kolotilin et al. 2016; and Bergemann and Morris 2017), this study aims to obtain the optimal information structure in real time for heterogeneous autonomous vehicles given traﬃc conditions and predictions.
 It requires building a multi-period model based on traﬃc networks that accounts for dynamic information updates and personalization based on vehicle type to maximize the eﬃciency of the transportation system over time.
 Note that it is critical to consider both the strategic interactions between vehicles that are close to each other and the future impact of routing decisions for current vehicles.
 First, it has long been known as Braess’ paradox that, without coordination, vehicles choosing the best route from their perspectives may end up with a socially suboptimal outcome.
 Also, as the paper deals with vehicles with various tolerances towards delay, a myopic optimal decision may be disadvantageous for later vehicles.

 The paper first builds the theoretical framework by introducing the idea of information design based on a single vehicle model.
 An open road structure is considered with one toll road and one free road connecting a starting point and a destination.
 Based on traﬃc conditions and the vehicle’s reported preference (type), the information designer solves for the optimal information structure in the sense that, by receiving information and updating the prediction on traﬃc conditions, the vehicle chooses the best road from its perspective, which will also be socially optimal.
 Then, the study is extended to a multiple-vehicle model and considers the strategic interactions between vehicles.
 The transformed information can be divergent even among the same-type vehicles since it may be necessary to diﬀerentiate the choices to achieve a socially optimal outcome.
 Next, the paper formulates a multi-period model to study the dynamics of the information structure.
 A more practical model for urban traﬃc is built, which considers the dynamic navigation update and the diﬀerent levels of forecast accuracy.
 The paper also considers the extension to risk-averse vehicles.
 Instead of maximizing the expected utility, the vehicle takes into accountthe variance, and thus maximizes a mean-variance utility function.
 To demonstrate the implementation of the framework in practice, the work proposes a hardware engine that could accelerate the calculation.
 As the accuracy of traﬃc prediction is the key to guaranteeing the optimality of the information structures, the researchers also discuss the possibility of incorporating data from other sources (e.g., crowdsourced weather data) to improve the forecast.

+View full text Return to conference summary

+(put in links to full text and conference summary)